-The Swedish Central Committee for Rehabilitation publish a Booklet 'Clothing Information for the Handicapped'.
+The Swedish Central Committee for Rehabilitation publish a Booklet 'Clothing Information for the Handicapped' (4).
 This demonstrates methods of adapting paper patterns for various handicaps and explains how to fit the clothing and fasteners so adapted.

-- For adults: Patterns laid out on squared paper also include advice on suitable fabrics.
-They include (a) protective pants to hold an incontinence pad, eg. made from cotton or thin terry, (b) skirt suitable for wheelchair wear, for Summer Terylene, Tricel or cotton; for Winter wool, Terylene or tweed, (c) easily adjusted nightdresses, including back-wrap design, cotton crepe.
-Drawings of commercially available clothing, eg. a cat-suit with zipped front and legs in terry, ribbed velvet or fustian, a front wrap dress in Tricel or cotton crepe, front and sleeve zipped dresses and coat dresses in terry, fustian or ribbed velvet.
-Adoptions, reinforcements, fasteners, aids to dressing illustrations and references to printed paper patterns are listed in manner similar to those produced in U.S.A. and U.K. - For Children: Similar adaptions.
+Adults: Patterns laid out on squared paper also include advice on suitable fabrics.
+They include (a) protective pants to hold an incontinence pad, e.g. made from cotton or thin terry, (b) skirt suitable for wheelchair wear, for Summer Terylene, Tricel or cotton; for Winter wool, Terylene or tweed, (c) easily adjusted nightdresses, including back-wrap design, Cotton crepe.
+Drawings of commercially available clothing, e.g. a catsuit with zipped front and legs in terry, ribbed velvet or fustian, a front wrap dress in Tricel or cotton crepe, front and sleeve zipped dresses and coat dresses in terry, fustian or ribbed velvet.
+Adoptions, reinforcements, fasteners, aids to dressing illustrations and references to printed paper patterns are listed in manner similar to those produced in U.S.A. and U.K.

+Children: Similar adaptions